Print This Post Print This Post Email this Article to a friend Email this Article to a friend

 It all returns to the fundamental question: What percentage of hard fats do we eat?

-Every estimate of per capita food consumption in this country tells us that, on the average, all Americans—stout or slim—eat too big a percentage of hard fats.
+Every estimate of per capita food consumption in this country tells us that, on the average, all Americansstout or slimeat too big a percentage of hard fats.

 One set of figures from the Metropolitan Life Insurance Company indicates that the death rate due to atherosclerosis (including high blood pressure) among their policy holders was 42 percent higher for fat men, aged 25 to 74.
-The statistics were even worse for women in the same age group, indicating a 75-percent excess mortality for those who were overweight.
+The statistics were even worse for women in the same age group, indicating a 75-percent excess mortality for those who were over.

 Simply Overeating Can Store Fats